calebreseau/pycards/README.md

 ## Modding

 Parent class for mods is **jeu.py**
+To create a mod named example, create the file jeuexample.py, contaning class jeuexample.
 Game modes classes have two main functions (its advised to call super() function when overriding):
 * **\_\_init\_\_(self)**
     Here you can define variables or consts specific to your mod.